-Police seek man seen near Minneapolis police shooting of Australian
+Australian woman shot in Minneapolis called twice to report an assault

 3 Min Read

+"I can hear someone out the back and I, I'm not sure if she's having sex or being raped," she told the 911 operator on the call at 11:27 pm.
+"And I think she just yelled out 'help.'"

+Damond called again at 11:35 pm, and was assured officers were on the way.

-(Reuters) - Minnesota investigators are searching for a man spotted near the scene of the fatal shooting of an Australian woman by a Minneapolis police officer, hoping he may shed light on the still murky circumstances of the killing.
+The transcripts were released as Minnesota investigators continued to search for a potential witness spotted near the scene of the shooting, hoping he may shed light on the shooting.

-Just before Sydney native Justine Damond was shot through a patrol car window by an officer before midnight Saturday, officers spotted an 18-to-25-year-old white male bicycling in the area, according to investigators who interviewed one officer.
+Just before Damond, a Sydney native, was shot through a patrol car window by an officer before midnight Saturday, officers spotted an 18-to-25-year-old white male bicycling in the area, according to investigators who interviewed one officer.

-As officers provided medical assistance to Damond, shot in the abdomen, the man stopped at the scene and watched, the Minnesota Bureau of Criminal Apprehension said in a statement late Tuesday.
-Officials did not respond to requests for further detail on Wednesday.
+As officers provided medical assistance to Damond, shot in the abdomen, the man stopped at the scene and watched, the Minnesota Bureau of Criminal Apprehension said late Tuesday.
+Officials did not respond Wednesday to requests for further detail.

-Damond's death by a single gunshot has sparked outrage among family members and led Australian Prime Minister Malcolm Turnbull to call it "shocking" and "inexplicable."

-On the night of the shooting, officers Mohamed Noor and Matthew Harrity were driving through an alley searching for a suspect after Damond called about a possible sexual assault, the bureau said.
+On the night of the shooting, officers Mohamed Noor and Matthew Harrity were driving through an alley searching for a suspect in the reported assault, the bureau said.

 At one point, Harrity told investigators he was startled by a loud sound near the patrol car.
 Immediately afterward, Damond approached the driver's side of the squad car and Noor, who was in the passenger seat, fired his weapon through the open driver's-side window, striking Damond, the agency said.